bobbyluig/eclipse/docs/src/usage.md

 gulp watch
 ```

-Now, editing any project files will cause gulp to automatically update the webpage.
+Now, editing any project files will cause gulp to automatically update the web page.
 Open `index.html` to view the command interface.

 ### Crossbar